comput3ai/c3-render-backend/README.md

   -H "Content-Type: application/json" \
   -H "X-C3-RENDER-KEY: your_api_key_here" \
   -d '{
-    "monologue": "This is a voice cloning test.
-The system will try to mimic the voice in the reference audio.", "voice": "clone",
+    "monologue": ["This is a voice cloning test.", "The system will try to mimic the voice in the reference audio."], "voice": "clone",
     "reference_audio_url": "https://example.com/reference-voice.mp3",
     "reference_text": "This is a sample of my voice for cloning purposes.",